 - I also like using maple or honey toasted pepitas, but any nut would add a welcome crunch.

-- 1.5 kg piece of Kent or Japanese pumpkin it will be around 1.2kg after skin is removed
+- 1.5 kg piece of Kent or Japanese pumpkin (weighed after peeling)

 - 3 tablespoons olive oil

 - 20 g peeled and chopped ginger